AnilLG/blog/_posts/2019-07-23-Customer-churn.md

    2. OneHotEncoder

 <p style = "text-align: justify">
-    These two encoders are parts of the SciKit Learn library in Python, and they are used to convert categorical data, or text data, into numbers, which our predictive models can better understand.
+    These two encoders are parts of the scikit Learn library in Python, and they are used to convert categorical data, or text data, into numbers, which our predictive models can better understand.
     If feature having two categories then LabelEncoder works well on that feature, and if feature having more than two categories then OneHotEncoder works well.
 </p>